 Our Hospital Services division provides us with a stable source of income.
-We are looking to strengthen our market presence and grow our market share in both Philippine and Taiwan with more hospitals outsourcing the non-core hospital operations over the region.
+We are looking to strengthen our market presence and grow our market share in both Philippines and Taiwan with more hospitals outsourcing trend for non-core hospital operations over the region.
 "Expand market share in Taiwan and Philippines"